 Did you know that the size of the wheel of your hoverboard makes a big difference in your hoverboard experience indoors and outdoors?
 That’s because your hoverboard wheel size matters and here’s why.

-For most of these electric scooters (aka self-balancing scooters), the only difference between them is the size of the wheel.
-The design and construction of the hoverboard are generally the same except where a design element might be as a result of the size of the wheel.
+For most of these electric scooters the only difference between them is the size of the wheel.
+The design and construction of the hoverboard are mostly the same except where a design element might be as a result of the size of the wheel.

 So, if the main difference between hoverboards is the wheels, what does the wheel size contribute to your hoverboard experience?
 Read on and find out.